JSW Steel

-JSW Steel Limited is an Indian multinational steel producer based in Mumbai and is a flagship company of the JSW Group.
-After the merger of Bhushan Power & Steel, Ispat Steel and Jindal Vijayanagar Steel Limited, JSW Steel became one of India's largest private sector steel companies.
+JSW Steel Limited is an Indian multinational steel company based in Mumbai and is a flagship company of the JSW Group.

 History

 JSW Steel's history can be traced back to 1982, when the Jindal Group acquired Piramal Steel Limited, which operated a mini steel mill at Tarapur in Maharashtra and renamed it as Jindal Iron and Steel Company (JISCO).
 Soon after the acquisition the group set up its first steel plant in 1982 at Vasind, near Mumbai.

 Later, in 1994, Jindal Vijayanagar Steel Limited (JVSL) was set up with its plant located at Toranagallu in the Bellary-Hospet area in the State of Karnataka, the heart of the iron ore belt and spread over 10000 acre of land.
-It is well connected to both the Mormugao Port and Mangalore Port and is 340 kilometres from Bangalore.
+It is well connected to both the New Mangalore Port and Jaigad Port and is 340 kilometres from Bangalore.
 It is said to be the sixth largest steel plant in the world.

 In the year 2005, JISCO and JVSL merged to form JSW Steel Limited.
 It also set up a plant at Salem with an annual capacity of 1 million tonnes.